 Sod: Three Important Things to Consider Before Laying it Down

 Sod is a great way to keep your lawn healthy and looking great, but there are some important things to know before you commit to sodding your yard.
 While the benefits of sod installation far outweigh the initial maintenance commitment, you want to ensure that you’re treating your sod correctly so it continues to grow healthily.
 Here are three important things to consider.
-Preparation is Key

-Soil Preparation Preparing your soil for sod is essential to an optimal outcome.
-Essentially, laying down sod is like laying down a blanket of grass and roots; and if you want those roots to take hold and produce vibrant, healthy grass, the soil needs to be absolutely clear before laying it down.
 While the professional installers will take care of most of the prep for you, you want to ensure that you’ve been maintaining your lawn and that any excessive debris is removed from the area.
 If you already know what type of soil you have and what nutrients it may need, that’s even better because you can then adjust your lawn maintenance habits moving forward.
-Soil Testing Many people choose to collect soil samples from around their yard and send it to a lab for testing.
-The test will tell you the texture, stability, nutrients, fertility, acidity/alkalinity, and toxicities/contaminants of your soil.
-When you get the results back, here are some things to note:

 - Your soil’s pH should be between 6.2 and 6.8–plants thrive in slightly acidic soil